Akalbir17/Credit-Card-Fraud-Detection/README.md

 ##  Machine Learning Approach:
 Techniques used for balancing the data: -
-a.
-Random Oversampling
+1. Random Oversampling
-b.
-Synthetic Minority Oversampling Technique(SMOTE)
+2. Synthetic Minority Oversampling Technique(SMOTE)

 Algorithms used in this approach: -
 1. Logistic Regression